Voiceover Translation Services

 Games Recording

 Gaming localization often makes use of lip-syncing sound files to give the impression of speech for the on-screen characters of the game.
-Oftentimes voice modulation is made to create characters by skilled voiceover artists.
+Often voice modulation is made to create characters by skilled voiceover artists.
 A talented voice over artist can usually modulate 3 to 5 voices but individual abilities may vary.
 Recording for MMO Games / MMOG (A massively multiplayer online game) or massively multiplayer online role-playing game (MMORPG) is a skill that requires enthusiastic gaming fanatics with a natural talent for bringing the spirit and mood of the game to life by awesome voice acting and action!
 Larger productions can also have an additional Studio Director present to manage the session and give pointers to the actors in addition to the language monitor.

 Studio Pre-production